Knoose/Save_the_Rain/README.md

 ##### Installing Node.js

 The Particle CLI runs with Node.js.
-Grab the latest version from the [Node.js website]:https://nodejs.org/en/download/.
+Grab the latest version from the [Node.js website] (https://nodejs.org/en/download/).

 Launch the installer and follow the instructions to install node.js.
 Next, open your terminal, or preferred terminal program.